 Well, I’m very disappointed to report that the “Where in the World is Carmen Sandiego” iPhone game is not available.
-Not sure why they have a page for it still on Gameloft’s website, if its not available…But I tried to purchase it and after being sent around a bit, it finally admitted its not available for my iPhone.
+I tried to purchase it and after being sent around a bit, it finally admitted it’s not available for my iPhone.
 (I have an iPhone 4) Bummer.
 Guess that would explain why it does not show up on the iTunes store.
-Hopefully that will change in the future.
+Hopefully, that will change in the future.
 There is still the Facebook game, but I don’t like how FB always forces you to include your friends, so I’ve not explored it fully yet.
 Will post more when I do.

 I did also notice from that page that there is a NatGeo Bee iPhone app, and even online games to “Quiz your noodle“…so check that out!

 Here’s another great resource that I had forgotten, even though we subscribed for years: Highlights Magazine makes 2 geography magazines: